+In this series, however, we meet Jane Tennison when she is just a young probation officer.
 Thrown into a brutal murder mystery, she witnesses first-hand the devastating effect of violent crime, experiencing tragic ramifications herself.
 Immersed in the music, fashion and politics that defined a generation, the series follows her as she establishes herself in a workplace dominated by men, revealing the complexities and ambition and personal life that shaped one of television's most famous female characters.

 Like Endeavour before it, the Prime Suspect: Tennison prequel aims to show us the early life of one of Britain’s most iconic fictional detectives.
 And how those early experiences helped shape them into the familiar character we now know.
 The original Prime Suspect series was one of the most successful British crime dramas ever made, so Tennison definitely has some pretty big shoes to fill.

 The young Tennison will be played by actress Stefanie Martini, whom you may know from her recent roles on period drama Doctor Thorne or fantasy series Emerald City.
 She is joined by Blake Harrison (Dad’s Army, The Inbetweeners) and Sam Reid (Belle, The Riot Club), who play Jane’s superiors DCI Len Bradfield and DS Spenger Gibbs.